Ford Köln: Technical specification

 The Köln had a four-cylinder, four-stroke engine of 933 cc giving 21 hp (16 kW) at 3400 rpm.
 The top speed was 85 km/h.
 It had a three-speed gearbox (plus reverse) with synchromesh on second and third gear.
 It was a small car weighing, in bare chassis form, only 540 kg: an empty car with a body fitted weighed between 700 kg and 750 kg.

 Commercial

-Public response to the car was lukewarm due to a rigid axle based front suspension and a perpendicular body style which was by now perceived as old fashioned.
-In its class the car faced heavy competition, mainly from Opel, DKW and Adler: commercially the Ford Köln, with 11,121 cars produced between 1933 and 1936, was not a great success.
+Public response to the car was indifferent due to a rigid axle based front suspension and a perpendicular body style which was by now perceived as old fashioned.
+In its class, the car faced heavy competition, mainly from Opel, DKW and Adler: commercially the Ford Köln, with 11,121 cars produced between 1933 and 1936, was not a great success.
 Adler produced 24,013 of their similarly sized Trumpf Juniors in less than two years between 1934 and 1935.
 Ford Köln volumes were also disappointing when compared with the 153,117 produced by Ford of Britain of the equivalent model.

-In 1935 the Ford Köln was replaced by the Ford Eifel which was a larger car (based on the British Model C).
+In 1935, the Ford Köln was replaced by the Ford Eifel which was a larger car (based on the British Model C).